hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 tfe-admin app-config -k <KEY> -v <VALUE>
 ```

-This command allows users to make ad hoc/realtime application changes, such as `capacity_concurrency` via the CLI.
-Both an allowable `<KEY>` (setting name) and `<VALUE>` (new setting value) must be provided.
-A complete list of the current `app-config` settings can be found by running `replicatedctl app-config export`.
-After making configuration changes, the Terraform Enterprise application must be restarted **on each node instance** for the configuration changes to take effect.
-To restart Terraform Enterprise, first stop the application by executing `replicatedctl app stop`.
-Next, execute `replicatedctl app status` to confirm the application is stopped.
-Finally, execute `replicatedctl app start` to start the application.
+This command allows you to use the CLI to make real-time application changes, such as `capacity_concurrency`.
+You must provide both an allowable `<KEY>` (setting name) and `<VALUE>` (new setting value).
+Run `replicatedctl app-config export` for a complete list of the current `app-config` settings.

+For the configuration changes to take effect, you must restart the Terraform Enterprise application **on each node instance**.
+To restart Terraform Enterprise:
+1. Run `replicatedctl app stop` to stop the application.
+2. Run `replicatedctl app status` to confirm the application is stopped.
+3. Run `replicatedctl app start` to start the application.

 -> **Note:** You should ensure that any ad hoc changes made in this fashion are captured in the standard node build configuration, as the next time you build/rebuild a node only the configuration stored for that purpose will be in effect and ad hoc changes could be lost.